tembo-io/pg_vectorize/README.md

 pg_vectorize is a high level API over pgvector and provides integrations into orcehstrating the transform of text to embeddings through three functions:

+### `vectorize.table()`

-### `vectorize.table()` - sets up a vectorize job which handles transforming existing data into embeddings, and keeping the embeddings updated as new data is inserted or existing rows are updated.
+Configures a vectorize job which handles transforming existing data into embeddings, and keeping the embeddings updated as new data is inserted or existing rows are updated.

 ```sql
 SELECT vectorize.table(